Konica Minolta Launches High Performance, Versatile New Series for the Commercial Printing Industry

 Some of the key features include:

-- Delivers amazing color that rivals offset and meets color standards such as G7 and Gracol
+- Delivers amazing colour that rivals offset and meets colour standards such as G7 and Gracol

 - Quickly produces banner prints suitable for book jackets, tri-fold brochures, posters and more